On this page:

 Vicmap Topographic maps are created and maintained using the state’s authoritative Vicmap foundation datasets.

-Vicmap is managed by the Department of Environment, Land, Water and Planning (DELWP).
+Vicmap is managed by the Department of Transport and Planning (DTP).

 Read more in about Vicmap.